 What is the Full Form of ETF?

 The Full Form of ETF stands for Exchange Traded Funds.
-It can be termed as the financial instruments that are formed by utilizing the collection of securities such as shares, bonds or it can be derived from the index.
-This type of financial instrument can be compared with the mutual funds but such instruments can be purchased or sold throughout the trading business day.
+It can be termed as the financial instruments that are formed by utilizing the collection of securities such as shares, bonds, or it can be derived from the index.
+This type of financial instrument can be compared with mutual funds, but such instruments can be purchased or sold throughout the trading business day.